TheAnsarya/dragon-warrior-info/docs/video_scripts/episode_06_advanced_assembly.md

 **NARRATION:**
 > "You've seen how assembly modifications unlock unlimited possibilities:
+>
 > - Custom damage formulas
 > - New game mechanics
 > - Bug fixes for the original game
 > - Completely new features
+>
+> This is where ROM hacking becomes true programming.
+You're not just tweaking numbers anymore - you're writing real code that runs on real hardware.
 >
 > This concludes the main tutorial series!
 The final episode covers troubleshooting common issues.
 >